Chart Color Schemes

 Nanango features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 63.9% of all households, including 17.5% couples with children, 34.4% couples without children, and 10.8% single parent families.
-Non-family households comprise the remaining 36.1%, with lone person households at 32.5% and group households making up 3.6%.
+Non-family households comprise the remaining 36.1%, with lone person households at 32.5% and group households at 3.6%.
 The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.3.

 Frequently Asked Questions - Households